-To be clear, my thoughts on why lithium add on systems that rely on connecting lithium and lead acid in parallel without isolation are a bad idea apply to all, not just the product I mention several times in what follows.
+This applies to all systems that rely on connecting lithium and lead acid in parallel without isolation, not just the product I mention several times in what follows:

 Those units are tiny, only 25 Ah each.
 3 of those units is approximately equal to one relatively small lead acid battery.
 I didn’t see anything in brochure that provided any information regarding actual technology used or safety considerations.